awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ## Run PowerShell Commands or Scripts<a name="walkthrough-powershell-run-script"></a>

-Using Run Command and the AWS\-RunPowerShell document, you can execute any command or script on an EC2 instance as if you were logged onto the instance using Remote Desktop\.
-You can issue commands or type in a path to a local script to execute the command\.
+Using Run Command and the AWS\-RunPowerShell document, you can run any command or script on an EC2 instance as if you were logged onto the instance using Remote Desktop\.
+You can issue commands or type in a path to a local script to run the command\.

 **Note**
 For information about rebooting servers and instances when using Run Command to call scripts, see [Rebooting Managed Instance from Scripts](send-commands-reboot.md)\.